arkrow/PyMusicLooper/README.md

 # Extend a track to an hour long, with its outro and in OGG format
 pymusiclooper -i extend --path "TRACK_NAME.ogg" --extended-length 3600 --disable-fade-out --format "OGG"

-# Export the discovered loop points directly to the terminal as sample points
+# Export the best/chosen loop points directly to the terminal as sample points
 pymusiclooper -i export-points --path "/path/to/track.wav"

+# Export all the discovered loop points directly to the terminal as sample points
+# Same output as interactive mode with loop values in samples, but without the formatting and pagination
+# Format: loop_start loop_end note_difference loudness_difference score
+pymusiclooper export-points --path "/path/to/track.wav" --alt-export-top -1

 # Add metadata tags of the best discovered loop points to a copy of the input audio file
 # (or all audio files in a directory, if a directory path is used instead)
 pymusiclooper -i tag --path "TRACK_NAME.mp3" --tag-names LOOP_START LOOP_END

-# Export the loop points (in samples) of all tracks in a particular directory to a loop.txt file
+# Export the loop points (in samples) of all tracks in a particular directory to a loops.txt file
 # (compatible with https://github.com/libertyernie/LoopingAudioConverter/)
 # Note: each line in loop.txt follows the following format: {loop-start} {loop-end} {filename}
 pymusiclooper -i export-points --path "/path/to/dir/" --export-to txt